 Alzheimer’s is one of the cruelest diseases.
 It nibbles away at the mind, reducing cognitive function and memory, changing behavior.
 It has no cure.

 November is Alzheimer’s Awareness Month.
-President Ronald Reagan designated it so in 1983 and we are honoring that at our Fred Astaire Dance Studio of Houston-Cypress.
+President Ronald Reagan designated it so in 1983 and we are honoring that at our Fred Astaire Dance Studio of Ft.
+Lauderdale.
 According to the Alzheimer’s Association, there were fewer than two million people with this insidious disease in 1983 – that figure in the U.S. now is 5.5 million, with 5.3 million being 65 years of age or older.

 We’re hopeful that medications easing the symptoms of Alzheimer’s can be further developed to improve quality of life for those who suffer from the disease, and also for their families and caretakers.